 As a yoga teacher and also a professional working in Nepali tourism sector, I get opportunities to work with yogis from around the world.
 I travel around Nepal and I also get to trek to the magnificence of mountains as a yoga teacher/leader.
 Every time I do it, I love and enjoy it as if it’s my very first time.

-The next day, when we started the trek, it was an uphill trail steps through beautiful lush forest only to emerge at a beautiful village for a cultural walking experience.
+The next day, when we started the trek, it was an uphill trail step through the beautiful lush forest only to emerge at a beautiful village for a cultural walking experience.
 We were expecting some spectacular Himalayan views from Dhampus but the mountains chose to hide behind clouds.
 So, not much luck for the mountains.
-But the walk through villages with green surroundings and lush forest was definitely the day maker.
+But the walking through villages with green surroundings and the lush forest was certainly the day maker.

 We reached a beautiful place called Pitam Deurali to spend our overnight.
 Pitam Deurali again could have provided us a magnificent view but a little bad weather kept us from it.
 We were having a lovely yoga session on the rooftop of the teahouse we were staying in and lo, it started raining to make us rush down leaving our practice incomplete!
 What a great timing!